 As the condition progresses, people often become less active in an attempt to avoid aggravating their pain.
 Ironically, this is the worst thing you can do!
 The decreased activity can lead to weakness in the surrounding muscles and can worsen stiffness.
 At this point, day-to-day activities such as using the stairs and prolonged walking or even standing can become a struggle.
 If nothing is done to manage the condition, patients find that their quality of life can be affected, not to mention that the decreased activity can harm your body in other ways.

 Management of Osteoarthritis

-For help with osteoarthritis management and exercise prescription it is recommended you see a physiotherapist.
-A physiotherapist can create a personalised programme based on an assessment and discussion of your goals.
-They can support you through your programme to ensure positive changes are gained.
+For help with osteoarthritis management and exercise prescription, it is recommended you see a physiotherapist.
+A physiotherapist can create a personalized program based on an assessment and discussion of your goals.
+They can support you through your program to ensure positive changes are gained.